First Chimurenga: Assassination of Mlimo

-After the assassination, overseas press hailed Burnham and Armstrong as "heroes of the British Empire".
-But in Rhodesia, sections of the press were sceptical about the assassination of the Mlimo.
-It had been a mistake on the part of British military intelligence to think of the Mlimo and the high priest, or prophet, in the Matopos as one and the same.
-Based on British Army reports, Carrington believed that the Mlimo was a central authority and that "his orders fly about from one end of the country to another with great rapidity".
+Following news of Mlimo's death, overseas press hailed Burnham and Armstrong as "heroes of the British Empire".
+But in Rhodesia, sections of the press were sceptical about Mlimo's assassination.
+The British were under the mistaken belief that Mlimo and the high priest, or prophet, in the Matopos were one and the same.
+Based on British intelligence reports, Carrington believed that the Mlimo was a central authority and that "his orders fly about from one end of the country to another with great rapidity".
 Historian Terence Ranger writes that "Carrington was almost certainly over-estimating the centralization (of the Mlimo)", and that "Baden-Powell and other reporters tended to run the various shrines in the Matopos into one".
 Frederick Selous believed that the head priest of the Mlimo lived in the Matopos, but that "there are other priests, or so-called Umlimos, in other parts of the country through whom they believe that the commands of the Almighty can be conveyed to them."
 Burnham had carried out his instructions from Carrington and, like Carrington, he relied heavily on Armstrong and military intelligence for his information.
 Armstrong, the instigator and active participant in the operation, "was an authority on the Native, his language, customs and mentality", according to fellow native commissioner E. C. Harley.
 Armstrong was also a major in the Mangwe Field Force, and Selous describes him as young, but "shrewd and capable".
 Selous and Harley say that Armstrong was in command at the Mangwe laager, although Baden-Powell and other sources name van Rooyen and Lee as the commanders.
 Some writers also describe Armstrong as young and moody and claim that he too expressed doubts about the identity of the man killed, but only after the assassination.